 I think people always enjoy hearing about how hobbies get started.
 This one, stained glass work, really came out of nowhere.
 During a trip to Eli’s vet, I noticed several stained glass projects hanging in the windows.
 I asked the vet about it and found out she had taken a class at a local shop called Not Afraid Of Color.
 One of the pieces she had created was of a penguin family (one of my other obsessions).
 I just had to have it.
 She suggested that I take the class so I could make my own piece.
-She gave me the business card for the shop, I put it in my wallet and essentially forgot about the whole thing.
+She gave me the business card for the shop that helps saving money, I put it in my wallet and essentially forgot about the whole thing.
 Almost a year later, I came across the card in my wallet and decided it was time for me to do something different, something creative.
 I enrolled in the November 2008 class and the rest really is history.
 I was hooked immediately and would quit my day job to make stained glass pieces if I thought I could support myself financially.
 The butterfly piece is actually the first project I ever made-it was the pattern that was taught during my class.
 It will always be my favorite, just because it was the first (even though I have no idea what I was thinking when I picked the colors and type of glass).
 Since then, I’ve come a long way and have created many unique pieces.
 It’s definitely something I hope to continue long into the future.
 As I create new pieces, I’ll post them in my blog with little bits of information about their creation.
 For now, here are a few photos of some of my other favorites so far.